mmontalbo/grim_rust/wip.md

   previous frame's pixels to satisfy the differential encodes used by overlays.
-- Timeline link: read the default `mo_mcecu` setup selection from the boot timeline so the viewer knows which background to load first without hard coding the index.
+- Timeline link: read the default `mo_mcecu` setup selection from the boot timeline so the viewer knows which background to load first without hard coding the index, and surface the boot-time actors in the viewer so we can start planning placements.
-- Viewer spike: add a simple full-screen quad render path that blits the decoded background while we work toward real room geometry.
+- Viewer spike: add a simple full-screen quad render path that blits the decoded background while we work toward real room geometry, and overlay actor placement markers derived from the new replay snapshot data.